friction2d/friction2d.github.io/documentation/index.md

 Friction is a powerful and versatile motion graphics application that allows you to create vector and raster animations for web and video.

-* **Vector and Raster Support:** Friction seamlessly integrates both scalable vector graphics and raster images and video within the animation workflow.

-* **Animation Tools:** Friction provides an extensive array of tools for creating dynamic and engaging animations.
-These tools include keyframing, easing curves, expressions, advanced effects and more.

-* **Web and Video Optimization:** Friction is specifically designed to optimize animations for web delivery, ensuring smooth and scalable playback on any platform.
-Friction also supports various video export formats, making it suitable for video production workflows.

 Motion graphics has a wide variety of uses, including:

 * **Television and film:** Title sequences, commercials, and visual effects